Logo

 In 1921, Harry Bridges joined the Industrial Workers of the World, participating in an unsuccessful nationwide seamen's strike.

-Harry Bridges left the sea for longshore work in San Francisco in 1922.
+In 1922, Harry Bridges left the sea for longshore work in San Francisco.

-Harry Bridges resisted joining that union, finding casual work on the docks as a "pirate".
+At first, Harry Bridges shunned the Blue Book, finding casual work on the docks as a "pirate".

-Harry Bridges eventually joined the company union in 1927 and worked as a winch operator and rigger on a steel-handling gang.
+Harry Bridges reluctantly joined the company union in 1927 and worked as a winch driver and rigger on a steel-handling gang.

-At the time Harry Bridges was a member of a circle of longshoremen that came to be known as the "Albion Hall Group", after their meeting place.
+At the time, Harry Bridges was a member of a circle of longshoremen referred to as the "Albion Hall group", named for their meeting place.

 Harry Bridges did not control the strike: over his strong objections, the ILA membership voted to accept arbitration to end the strike.